 I should be back to normal

-Some people expect life to return to the way it was before the cancer diagnosis.
-The reality is often more emotionally and physically complex.
+You may have thought you would just resume your life exactly where you left off before the cancer diagnosis.
+The reality is often more complex.
 Some cancer survivors find they can’t or don’t want to go back to how life was before their treatment.
-Others need time to recover from the turmoil of cancer.
+Others need time to recover from treatment before they return to their usual activities.

 I should feel well

+On the outside, you may look healthy.
+On the inside you may still be recovering physically and emotionally.
 Many cancer survivors have ongoing health concerns because of the cancer or treatment side effects.
-The after-effects of treatment may make everyday life difficult.

 I should not need any more support

-Some survivors are surprised to feel that they need more support than ever after treatment ends.
+You may feel a bit lost when you stop seeing your treatment team, family and friends so often.
+Some survivors are surprised to find they need more support than ever after treatment ends.

 I should feel grateful

-Survivors can sometimes feel pressured to be grateful.
-However, the impact of cancer and its treatment on your life and future may make you feel upset, angry or resentful.
+Survivors can sometimes feel pressure to be grateful for having survived cancer.
+Instead, the impact of cancer on your life and future may make you feel upset, angry or resentful.

 I should feel positive

-Survivors can feel a great deal of pressure from friends and family to think positively all the time.
-Although this is unrealistic, it can be a source of worry and guilt.
+Friends and family may pressure you to think positively all the time.
+Although it is unrealistic to think positively all the time, this can be a source of worry for survivors.